-All CalArts employees (student workers and institute employees) have access to their paystubs and W2 statements, starting January 2014, via the HUB.
+As of January 2014, all CalArts employees (student workers and institute employees) have access to their paystubs and W2 statements, via the HUB.
 If you need to access W-2 statements prior to 2014, contact the Payroll office at firstname.lastname@example.org.

 How Do I Find My Paystubs and W-2 Statements on the HUB?